Cognitive-behavioral therapy is particularly effective for anxiety disorders, depression, and other problems. Is it for you? Read on.

 - Low self-esteem

-Many people say that doing CBT is like doing traditional therapy but it’s more practical, more work, and yields better results.
+Many people say that doing CBT is like doing traditional therapy but it’s more practical, requires more work, and yields better results.
 Others describe it as being like a combination of therapy and a class.
-As in a class, there is material you’re expected to learn.
+Similarly to a class, there is material you’re expected to learn.

 In contrast to traditional therapy, CBT focuses on the problems you’re encountering in your life today.
 Most of the time you and your therapist can find changes to make today that will alleviate problems you’ve been having.
 Typically this does not require extensive discussion of your childhood.

 It Has an Emphasis on Problem-Solving